Fertility in Women With CF

 The female reproductive system

 Despite their thicker cervical mucus and possible ovulation issues, it is important to remember that women with CF are still fertile.
 Although puberty and menstruation may be irregular or delayed, healthy women with CF often do not have compromised fertility and experience few physical barriers to becoming pregnant aside from having thicker cervical mucus.
-For this reason, regardless of how severe their CF may be, all women with CF who are not ready to have children should use contraception to prevent the possibility of unplanned pregnancies.
+And with the widespread use of CFTR modulators, pregnancies have become more common in women with CF. For this reason, regardless of how severe their CF may be, all women with CF who are not ready to have children should use contraception to prevent the possibility of unplanned pregnancies.

 Assisted Reproductive Technology